Japanese Language Subjects

 - Class capacity is set for all Japanese language classes.
 Students cannot register for classes with fulﬁlled class capacity.

-- Credits earned from Japanese language subjects are counted towards the completion requirements differently depending on the graduate school / program and details are outlined in the table on the previous page; however, these credits count as part of the maximum credit limit set for each semester.
+- Credits earned from Japanese language subjects are counted towards the completion requirements differently depending on the graduate school / program and details are outlined in the table above; however, these credits count as part of the maximum credit limit set for each semester.

 - Japanese language subjects for which a passing grade has been received will be listed on the Transcript of Academic Record.

 - Students who passed the preceding subject level do not have to sit a placement test again to register for the next subject level.